 Everybody has secrets.
 Everybody has things they’re ashamed about, things they’d rather keep hidden.

-And that included our Guru, Lucy the cat.
+And that includes my Guru, Lucy the cat.

-Back when the Guru was still on the earthly plane, I always thought that she was a free and easy sort, totally unfazed by what others thought of her.
+I always thought that the Guru was a free and easy sort, totally unfazed by what others thought of her.

 Turns out I was wrong.
-Turns out that the Guru was harboring a little secret of her own.
+Turns out that the Guru has been harboring a little secret of her own.

 I first found out about it from my wife Melissa.

 Melissa tends to get up earlier than me.
-As a result, she and the Guru used to have time together in the morning, time in which they were free to develop their own little routine.
+As a result, she and the Guru have time together in the morning, time in which they’ve been free to develop their own little routine.

-According to Melissa, it consisted of several steps.
+According to Melissa, it consists of several steps.

-The first is that the Guru would wait outside Melissa’s office door.
-I don’t have a photo of this happening, so I’ll just show you the spot where the Guru would wait:
+The first is that the Guru waits outside Melissa’s office door.
+I don’t have a photo of this happening, so I’ll just show you the spot where the Guru waits:

-The Guru would wait here for a long time – up to a half hour.
-What was she waiting for?
+The Guru will wait here for a long time – up to a half hour.
+What is she waiting for?

 A visit from Jesus?

-She was waiting for Melissa to enter the office and invite her inside.
-If Melissa simply entered the office and did not invite the Guru inside, the Guru would continue to wait.
+She’s waiting for Melissa to enter the office and invite her inside.
+If Melissa simply enters the office and does not invite the Guru inside, the Guru will continue to wait.

-She needed to know that Melissa was ready and available for what would come next.
+She needs to know that Melissa is ready and available for what comes next.